Sanskrit Buddhist literature: Sanskritization and adoption of Sanskrit

 Early Buddhists used a variety of related Middle Indic prakrit dialects.
-The Theravada tradition eventually adopted one form of Middle Indic, called Pāli, as its canonical language and the Pali Canon was written down in this language in the 1st century BCE in Sri Lanka.
+The Theravãda tradition eventually adopted one form of Middle Indic, called Pāli, as its canonical language and the Pāli Canon was written down in this language in the 1st century BCE in Sri Lanka.
 However, in North India and Central Asia, Buddhist texts were transmitted in other prakrits like Gandhari, Northern Buddhist texts were also often sanskritised in varying degrees and translated into other dialects and languages.

 Furthermore, from the third century on, new Buddhist texts in India began to be composed in standard Sanskrit.
 Over time, Sanskrit became the main language of Buddhist scripture and scholasticism in North India.
 This was influenced by the rise of Sanskrit as a political and literary lingua franca of the Indian subcontinent, perhaps reflecting an increased need for elite patronage.
 Because of this, many manuscripts from Northern Buddhist traditions are often in Sanskrit, either classical or a non-standard form, often called Buddhist Sanskrit or Buddhist Hybrid Sanskrit (BHS).
 BHS is an intermediate or mixed language that contains elements of an unknown Middle Indic Prakrit and standard Sanskrit.

 Edgerton notes that a striking feature of BHS is that "from the very beginning of its tradition as we know it (that is, according to the mss. we have), and increasingly as time went on, it was modified in the direction of standard Sanskrit, while still retaining evidences of its Middle Indic origin."
 Buddhist Hybrid Sanskrit works vary in their extent of Sanskritization.
 Perhaps the earliest of these texts is the Mahavastu (c.
 2nd century BCE), which contains only slight Sanskrit elements while later works (such as various Mahayana sutras) are more Sanskritized while also containing unique terminology not found in other standard Sanskrit works.